gguditus/GudSpeedAndFab/_posts/Introduction.md

 ---
 title: "Introduction"
 excerpt: "Allow me to [Introduce] Myself [and my Dream Car].
-This post is an intro to me, the blog, and this website."
+This post is an intro to me, my car, the blog, and this website."
 coverImage: "/assets/blog/introduction/OrangeCorvette.webp"
 date: "2023-12-01"
 ogImage: